LaurieQiu/LaurieQiu.github.io/_posts/06-14-how to use-"RSS".md

 > 7. In the left pane, select the RSS feed.
 > 8. Select the content you want to read.

-If you need photo instruction to guide you through this, you can read this: *[What Is an RSS Feed?
+If you need photo instruction to guide you through this, or you need further information on RSS, you can read this: *[What Is an RSS Feed?
 (And Where to Get It)](https://www.lifewire.com/what-is-an-rss-feed-4684568)*

 P.S.
 I write this piece primarily for one of my important friends.
 Just want her to know that I need some space.
 I know she cares about me, but follow my blog using RSS would be more comfortable for me.